-Prior to this offering, Compuware Parent, LLC, or Parent, through its wholly owned indirect subsidiary Dynatrace Holding Corp., or DHC, owned and operated three separate and distinct businesses through three indirect subsidiaries: (i) Dynatrace LLC, (ii) Compuware Corporation, or Compuware, and (iii) SIGOS LLC, or SIGOS.
-Dynatrace Holdings LLC is an indirect equityholder of Parent that will, prior to this offering, convert into a Delaware corporation with the name Dynatrace, Inc. and will be the issuer of the shares offered pursuant to this prospectus.
+Prior to this offering, Compuware Parent, LLC, or Parent, through its wholly owned indirect subsidiary Dynatrace Holding Corp., or DHC, owned and operated three separate and distinct businesses through three indirect subsidiaries: (i) Dynatrace LLC, the principal operating company of our business, (ii) Compuware Software Group LLC, or Compuware, and (iii) SIGOS LLC, or SIGOS.
+Dynatrace Holdings LLC is an indirect equityholder of Parent that is treated as a corporation for U.S. federal income tax purposes that will, after the completion of the transactions described below, convert into a Delaware corporation with the name Dynatrace, Inc. and be the issuer of the shares offered pursuant to this prospectus.

-Prior to the effectiveness of the registration statement of which this prospectus is a part, we, Parent, DHC and the direct and indirect equityholders of Parent will effect the following transactions which will result in the spin-off of Compuware and SIGOS and Dynatrace, Inc. becoming the ultimate parent company of Dynatrace LLC.
+Prior to the effectiveness of the registration statement of which this prospectus is a part, Parent, DHC, Compuware, we, and the other direct and indirect equityholders of Parent will effect the following transactions which will result in (i) the spin-off of Compuware and SIGOS as separate companies to the equityholders of Parent and (ii) Dynatrace, Inc. becoming the ultimate parent company of Dynatrace LLC.

-- DHC will distribute to Parent, and Parent will spin-off and distribute to its equityholders (including the Thoma Bravo Funds), all of the equity interests of SIGOS; - All of the equityholders of Parent (including the Thoma Bravo Funds) will, through a series of transactions, receive shares of capital stock of Dynatrace, Inc. in exchange for their equity interests of Parent, after which Parent will liquidate; and - DHC will transfer to Dynatrace, Inc., and Dynatrace, Inc. will spin-off and distribute to its stockholders (including the Thoma Bravo Funds), all of the equity interests of Compuware.
+- DHC will, through a series of transactions, distribute to Parent, and Parent will spin-off and distribute to certain of its equityholders (including the Thoma Bravo Funds), all of the equity interests of SIGOS, or the SIGOS Spin-Off; - All of the equityholders of Parent (including the Thoma Bravo Funds) will, through a series of transactions, receive shares of capital stock of Dynatrace Holdings LLC (or, in the case of Dynatrace employees, directors and other service providers who hold unvested equity awards in Parent, a new equity award under our 2019 Equity Incentive Plan that is equivalent in value to such unvested award) in exchange for their equity interests of Parent, after which Parent will merge with and into DHC; - DHC will, through a series of transactions, distribute to Dynatrace Holdings LLC, and Dynatrace Holdings LLC will spin-off and distribute to its equityholders (including the Thoma Bravo Funds), all of the equity interests of Compuware, or the Compuware Spin-Off; - Compuware will distribute to us an amount equal to \$ million, which represents the estimated tax payable by us in connection with the Compuware Spin-Off, and all outstanding intercompany receivables and payables between Dynatrace, Compuware, SIGOS and their respective subsidiaries will be extinguished; and - Dynatrace Holdings LLC will convert into a Delaware corporation with the name of Dynatrace, Inc., and the unit holders of Dynatrace Holdings LLC will becomes holders of shares of common stock of Dynatrace, Inc.